 Many jewelers regard cut to be one of the most important factors in selecting a loose diamond.
-The diamond’s cut–or the angles, locations, and sizes and shapes of the diamond’s facets–is responsible for and is a measure of the diamond’s ability to refract light in order to create the diamond’s signature sparkle.
+The diamond’s cut is responsible for and is a measure of the diamond’s ability to refract light.
+A diamond’s cut refers to the angles, locations, and sizes and shapes of the diamond’s facets.
+How a diamond is cut creates a diamond’s signature sparkle.

 When selecting a diamond cut, the most popular choice is that of a round vs princess cut diamond.
 While round diamond engagement rings have been a favorite for nearly a century, princess diamond engagement rings are rising in popularity with its edgier and more modern style.

 Round cut diamonds

 First created in 1919 by Marcel Tolkowsky, round diamonds are still the standard in engagement rings.
 Round diamonds tend to have fewer flaws, more clarity, and are more forgiving, as its multi-faceted cut and brilliant sparkle can easily hide minor flaws.

 For round diamonds, the Gemological Institute of America’s diamond cut scale allows for easy comparison between the diamond cuts of round diamonds.
 However, there is no official GIA scale for other diamond cuts.
 The latter being because, they can maximize refractive quality through a variety of shapes, lengths, and widths.